 For Parents

 When a parent learns that their child has little or no vision, they can experience a range of challenging emotions such as; fear, hopelessness, sadness, depression, anger, shame, guilt, grief, and loss.
-Being able to process these complicated feelings with a registered counselor who understands blindness will increase the speed and likelihood that the parent will come to a place of acceptance around their child’s vision.
+Being able to process these complicated feelings with a registered counsellor who understands blindness will increase the speed and likelihood that the parent will come to a place of acceptance around their child’s vision.
 When this happens, some of these positive outcomes can result:

 • Children and youth who are blind will accept their disability more easily when they know that their parents have accepted it